Credit:

 Trying to decide between a wood-burning or a propane gas fire pit?
 There are a few considerations to keep in mind before you make your purchase.
 For starters, many areas have fire restrictions that prohibit wood-burning fires, so you may want to pick up a propane fire pit if you’re using it for camping in these areas.

 A propane model is easy to ignite and easier to extinguish; simply turn the knob on and off to control the flames.
-They tend to cool down more quickly and they are smokeless, but they also don’t get as hot, so they won’t put off as much heat.
+They tend to cool down more quickly and are smokeless, but they also don’t get as hot, so they won’t put off as much heat.
 They rely on lava rocks to cover the heating element, which also affects the flame pattern and helps with heat radiation.

 Of course, you’ll also need to have a propane tank to use one.
 Most of the propane fire pits we tested used about three pounds of propane an hour, so we estimate a propane fire pit will burn from three to six hours per tank, depending on the BTUs and the heat settings.

-Wood-burning pits take a little longer to get started, but they produce more heat and better quality flames.
+Wood-burning pits take a little longer to get started, but they produce more heat and better-quality flames.
 They also tend to be larger than propane fire pits, allowing you to seat more people around the fire.
 Of course, that extra warmth means you’ll want to have a pair of heat-resistant gloves around to protect your hands.

 On the flip side, wood-burning fire pits require a steady supply of dry firewood.
 Wet wood doesn’t burn well, and it produces significantly more smoke.
 Seasoned wood bundles are available at most camping or hardware stores, but it burns quickly, making it more expensive than filling up a propane tank.